The Collecting Team is responsible for recruiting participants and for the ethical conduct of oral history interviews.

 Sajdeep Soomal is a writer, researcher and emerging curator.
 They are currently completing a three-year oral history project, “Not a Place on the Map: The Desh Pardesh Project” based at the South Asian Visual Arts Centre and funded by the Trillium Foundation, that investigates the economic conditions, diasporic longing, queerness and racial politics that produced Desh Pardesh – a Toronto-based multidisciplinary arts festival that ran from 1988-2001.
 Recently, Sajdeep has been busy writing about the student suicide epidemic, telling contemporary diasporic Punjabi folktales, and preparing for the publication of their thesis in a forthcoming anthology with University of Minnesota Press, New Cultures of Remote Warfare: Visions, Intimacies, and Reconfigurations.
 Out of the office, Sajdeep re-invents their many drag personas – expect more Punjabi boliyan, a few Pakistani pop songs from the 80s and–of course–her laal dupatta.

-Jennifer Orpana is an Assistant Curator at The Royal Ontario Museum, where she is working with Dr. Deepali Dewan and The Family Camera Network to establish a public archive of family photographs and oral histories at the museum.
-She is also assisting with The Family Camera exhibition, which is part of the ROM’s sesquicentennial offering (opening May 2017), and contributing to Dr. Martha Ladly's OCADU graduate course: "Digital Futures: Family Camera at the ROM."
-In 2015, Jennifer completed a PhD in Art & Visual Culture at Western University and her research focused on participatory art and photography.
-In particular, she examined community-engaged photography projects and Photovoice methodologies.
-Jennifer has also worked in Education, Outreach, and Development at institutions such as the Art Gallery Ontario, the National Ballet of Canada, and Soulpepper Theatre Company.
+Jennifer Orpana is currently an Assistant Curator at the Royal Ontario Museum, where she is working with Dr. Deepali Dewan and The Family Camera Network to establish a public archive of family photographs and oral histories at the museum.
+She was part of the curatorial team for The Family Camera exhibition (ROM & AGM, 2017), and was recently a co-instructor for OCADU's graduate course: "Digital Futures: Family Camera at the ROM."
+In 2015, Jennifer completed a PhD in Art & Visual Culture at Western University and her SSHRC-funded research focused on community-engaged photography projects in the context of urban neoliberalism.
+Her writing has been published in RACAR and Fuse Magazine, and she recently co-edited a Photography & Culture issue on family photography with Sarah Parsons (July 2017).
+Jennifer has also worked in Education, Outreach, and Development at the Art Gallery Ontario, the National Ballet of Canada, and Soulpepper Theatre Company.

 Professor, OCAD University